Late effects of pelvic radiotherapy

 Damaged bladder lining

-Radiotherapy can damage the tissue and blood vessels in the lining of the bladder.
+Radiotherapy can also damage the tissue and blood vessels in the lining of the bladder.
 This can cause pain or burning when you pass urine.
 It can also make you feel like you need to pass urine frequently (radiation cystitis).
 The small blood vessels in the bladder lining may become weaker and bleed easily.
 This can cause blood in your urine (haematuria).

 -